gjorgiev/interview-challenges-visualizer/README.md

 - Dynamic exercise descriptions and solutions fetched from a database
 - Step-by-step visualizations for algorithm problems
 - TailwindCSS for clean UI and fast prototyping
-- Express API + Prisma ORM for backend
+- Express API + Type ORM for backend
 - SQLite for local development (PostgreSQL-ready for production)
 - Docker Compose to orchestrate frontend and backend